aspose-total/Aspose.Total-Products/total/en/java/conversion/cgm-to-dicom/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert CGM to DICOM via Java" h2="Export CGM file to DICOM within any within any Java J2SE, J2EE, J2ME applications without using Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can convert cgm file to DICOM image in Java in two simple steps.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/), you can export CGM to JPEG.
-After that, by using [Aspose.Imaging for Java](https://products.aspose.com/imaging/java/) Image Processing API, you can render JPEG to DICOM.
-Both APIs come under the [Aspose.Total for Java](https://products.aspose.com/total/java/) package.
+Converting a CGM file to a DICOM image in Java can be done in two simple steps.
+The first step is to use the Aspose.PDF for Java API, which is part of the Aspose.Total for Java package.
+This API allows you to export CGM files to JPEG images.
+The second step is to use the Aspose.Imaging for Java Image Processing API to render the JPEG image to a DICOM image.

+The Aspose.PDF for Java API is a powerful PDF manipulation library that enables developers to create, edit, convert, and print PDF documents from within their Java applications.
+It supports a wide range of features, including the ability to export CGM files to JPEG images.
+The API also provides a range of other features, such as the ability to create PDF documents from scratch, convert PDF documents to other formats, and manipulate existing PDF documents.

+The Aspose.Imaging for Java Image Processing API is a powerful library that enables developers to manipulate images in a variety of ways.
+It supports a wide range of features, including the ability to render JPEG images to DICOM images.
+The API also provides a range of other features, such as the ability to create images from scratch, convert images to other formats, and manipulate existing images.

+By combining the Aspose.PDF for Java and Aspose.Imaging for Java APIs, developers can easily convert CGM files to DICOM images in Java.
+This makes it easy to create, edit, and manipulate medical images in Java applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}